South Africa beat Ireland to level T20 series

 A half century by Lara Goodall helped South Africa level the T20 series against Ireland at 1-1 as the visitors earned a dominant eight-wicket win to set up a decider on Wednesday.

-After their surprise 10-run win on Friday at Pembroke, the hosts were restricted to 106-7 in their innings.
+After their surprise 10-run victory on Friday at Pembroke, the hosts were restricted to 106-7 in their innings.

-While skipper Gaby Lewis top-scored with 31, their tally was below-par.
+While skipper Gaby Lewis top-scored with 31, their total was below par.

-With Goodall's 52 including seven boundaries, the visitors reached a winning tally of 107-2 in 15 overs.
+With Goodall's 52 including eight boundaries, the visitors reached a winning target of 107-2 in 15 overs.

-Tazmin Brits departed for 15 in the third over after being bowled by Arlene Kelly to put the South Africans on 29-1 but fellow opener Goodall then produced a 72-run partnership for the second wicket with Anneke Bosch.
+Tazmin Brits departed for 15 in the third over at Pembroke after being bowled by Arlene Kelly to leave the South Africans on 29-1, but fellow opener Goodall then produced a 72-run partnership for the second wicket with Anneke Bosch.

-Jane Maguire dismissed Goodall with the visitors only five short of their target and Bosch was unbeaten on 32 as victory was sealed.
+Jane Maguire bowled Goodall with the visitors five short of their target - and Bosch was unbeaten on 32 as victory was sealed.

-Ireland's inning saw opener Leah Paul trapped for nine by Shabnim Ismail in the fourth over to leave the hosts on 19-1.
+Ireland's innings saw opener Leah Paul trapped for nine by Shabnim Ismail in the fourth over to leave the hosts 19-1.

 Lewis' departure in the ninth over left Ireland on 48-2 and her 29-run partnership with Mary Waldron proved the biggest of the home team's innings.